 - If your poster has a dimension larger than 56”:

 - PowerPoint’s page setup limits dimensions to 56”.

 - Set the dimensions to half their final print size, then print the poster at 200% (A 36” by 72” poster would have a page size set to 18” by 36”).

 - Keep in mind that most poster printers can only handle posters with at least one dimension less than 42”.

 - Be consistent.
-Stick to 1 font, preferably non- serif, and only a few colors.
+Stick to 1 type of font, preferably non- serif, and only a few colors.

 - Less is more.